Tever725/Ultimate_File_Duplicator/README.md

 I hope at least some people find this tool useful!
 It started out as a personal tool to automate the process of duplicating taunts onto all characters, but I figured I might as well get some experience in releasing programs to the public.
 I plan to expand on this program sometime in the future, including learning how to make a GUI and implementing additional features.
-And if you're wondering about the .placeholder files, they're only here because GitHub doesn't keep track of empty folders, so you can delete once they're on your computer if needed.
-The program will also delete them itself, except for the empty character folders since I'm lazy lol.

 I would also appreciate any feedback on issues or things I should change.
 This program is not perfect and could definitely be optimized further, and may have issues that I missed.
 If you find anything let me know at either my Gamebanana (https://